shoenig/test/README.md

 `test` is a generics based testing assertions library for Go.

-There are two packages, `test` and `must`.
+There are four key packages,

+- `must` - assertions that mark the test for failure and halt the test case immediately
 - `test` - assertions that mark the test for failure and allow the test case to continue
-- `must` - assertions that mark the test for failure and halt the test case immediately
+- `wait` - utilities for waiting on conditionals in tests
+- `portal` - utilities for allocating free ports for network listeners in tests

 ### Changes

+:rocket: v0.5.0 contains new packages `wait` and `portal`

 :warning: v0.4.0 contains breaking changes